duneroadrunner/SaferCPlusPlus/README.md

     CSize_t position() const;
     void reset();

-Important note: In general, you should probably avoid sharing mse::msevector<>s among asynchronous threads.

-The mechanism mse::msevector<> uses to track its "ipointer" iterators is not thread safe (for performance reasons).
-Technically there is no issue as long as you don't obtain, release, move or copy any associated "ipointer" iterators from asyncronous threads.
-But there's no way to enforce that, so it's generally better just to follow the SaferCPlusPlus rule of thumb: If you have to share data between asynchronous threads, prefer the simplest possible packaging of that data (or one specifically designed for asynchronous sharing).
-Ideally a POD ("plain old data") data type with no member functions and no mutable members. std::vector<>, while perhaps still not ideal, may be more appropriate for asyncronous sharing.
-And of course, remember to use SaferCPlusPlus [asyncronous sharing data types](#asynchronously-shared-objects) when appropriate.

 ### ivector

-ivector is for cases when safety and correctness are higher priorities than compatibility and performance. ivector, like mstd::vector<>, is almost completely safe. ivector takes the further step of dropping support for the (problematic) standard vector iterator, and replacing it with [ipointer](#msevector).
+ivector is for cases when safety and correctness are higher priorities than compatibility and performance. ivector drops support for the (problematic) standard vector iterator, replacing it with [ipointer](#msevector).

 usage example: